yingzi1982/SLM/README.md

 # SLM
-Date reading and processing from XL3 Sound Level Meter
+Reading and processing of data from XL3 Sound Level Meter